-com 37000 History of Film (3) (GE-CrsClt) This course is a study of the historical perspective of film from the efforts of early American and European filmmakers through the works of contemporary artists around the world.
+COM 37000 History of Film (3) (GE-CrsClt) This course is a study of the historical perspective of film from the efforts of early American and European filmmakers through the works of contemporary artists around the world.
 Emphasis will be placed on the art of film making, and its reflection of culture.
 Films would include works from Griffith, Eisenstein, Truffaut, Bergman, Kurosawa, and others.
 Open to all students.
 Offered every semester.
 Prerequisites: ENG 17000.

-COM 38602 (GE-CrsClt) Special Topics in Communications (1-3) This course is designed to offer a variety of topics in Communication and Multimedia.
+COM 38601 Special Topics in Communications (3) (GE-CrsClt)

+This course is designed to offer a variety of topics in Communication and Multimedia.
 May be repeated as topics vary.
 Lab fee may be required.
 Offered intermittently.
-Prerequisite: ENG 17000.
+Prerequisites: Will vary with topic.